Director: Norm Ferguson

 Stars: Donald Duck, Joe Carioca, Panchito, The Aracuan Bird

 ‘The Three Caballeros’ was the second of two ‘Good neighbor policy’ features, focusing on South America, and the second of six compilation features Disney made until returning to real features with ‘Cinderella‘ in 1950.
 When compared to ‘Saludos Amigos’, ‘The Three Caballeros’ is brighter, bolder and more nonsensical.
-It is noteworthy for its bold color design and for its beautiful color book artwork by Mary Blair, which in its modernity looks forward to the fifties (especially in the opening titles, during the train ride and in the Mexican Christmas episode).
+It is noteworthy for its bold color design and for its beautiful color book artwork by Mary Blair, which in its modernity looks forward to the 1950s (especially in the opening titles, during the train ride and in the Mexican Christmas episode).

 It is most interesting however, because of its zany surrealism, which invades many scenes with associative images, where metamorphosis and abstraction run haywire, not even sparing Donald himself.
 In this respect ‘The Three Caballeros’ is the boldest feature Disney ever made.

-However, its lack of story, its strong touristic content, its outdated live action imagery, its sentimental songs and the two childish stories in the beginning of the feature all harm the picture.
+However, its lack of story, its strong touristic content, its outdated live action imagery, its sentimental songs and the two childish stories at the beginning of the feature all harm the picture.
 Thus watching the movie feels like being on a colorful journey full of beautiful images that nevertheless turns out to be unsatisfactory in the end.

 Watch the title song from ‘The Three Caballeros’ below: